-The Nissan Sylphy Zero Emission, the first Nissan electric car made for China (earlier post), has begun the production line.
+The Nissan Sylphy Zero Emission, the first Nissan electric car made for China (earlier post), has begun rolling off the production line.

 The start of production by Dongfeng Nissan Passenger Vehicle Co.
 (Dongfeng Nissan), Nissan’s joint venture with Dongfeng Motor Group Co., Ltd., coincides with another milestone—the companies have built 10 million vehicles in China since they started operations.